idthic/runjam/README.md

 Please check the output of `runjam.exe --help`.

-### Option `--resodata, runjam_resodata=FILE`
+### Resonance list

+The resonance list can be specified by the option `-r, --resodata, runjam_resodata=FILE`.
-This option can be used to select the file that contains the list of sampled particles.
+This option selects the file that contains the list of particle species to be sampled.
 Empty lines and lines starting with `#` are ignored.
+Each line contains the information of a particle species with the following format:

 - Column 1: Mass
 - Column 2: Degeneracy